 Adrafinil is metabolized in the liver and transformed to the active metabolite Modafinil, which works in the hypothalamus and amygdala to increase the availability of hypocretin, histamines, glutamate, dopamine, and other brain chemicals associated with alertness, arousal, and cognitive function.
 Decades of study have shown that adrafinil is safe, well-tolerated, and has a very minimal risk of addiction when taken in moderate doses over brief periods.

 Modafinil is now marketed as a separate drug and is available by prescription only in the US, Canada, and most other nations.
 Adrafinil remains unregulated and is sold without prescription as a nootropic or dietary supplement.

-If maximizing both your energy levels and your cognitive capabilities are important to you; adrafinil could be a nootropic worth investigating in 2017.
+If maximizing both your energy levels and your cognitive capabilities are important to you, adrafinil could be a nootropic worth considering

 Caffeine + L-Theanine